flotiq/flotiq-docs/docs/Deep-Dives/angular-headless-cms.md

 And that's all.
 Basic setup is done!

+!!!danger
     **IMPORTANT!** There are known issues with `npm link` on Windows OS, but they only concern installed packages via path, not registry.

 ## Package usage